crossbario/autobahn-python/examples/wamp/dbus/README.md

 This example shows how to bridge WebSocket/WAMP and DBus.

+The example allows to trigger Linux desktop notifications on one or multiple machines from a browser based UI running anywhere via a WebSocket/WAMP PubSub message broker in between.

 For DBus support, we will use [txdbus](https://github.com/cocagne/txdbus), a new native Python DBus binding for Twisted which does not depend on the glib reactor or libdbus Python bindings.